Metrist-Software/java-agent/README.md

-# java-agent
+# metrist-java-agent
 -----------
 Metrist agent for Java.
 It intercepts HTTP calls and sends data to the local Metrist Orchestrator.

 #### Bash shell download and verification instructions

-The following steps will download and verify the debian package
+The following steps will download and verify the tar archive

     sudo apt install wget gnupg
     cd /tmp